enterprisecoding-ltd/vagrant-boxes/kubernetes/README.md

 | INSTALL_OLM | false | To install Operator Lifecycle Manager, set the following variable to true |
 | INSTALL_OPERATORS |  | Comma seperated list of operators to install.
 Use install yaml name without .yaml extension. i.e.: For grafana operator with url https://operatorhub.io/install/grafana-operator.yaml use 'grafana-operator' |

-In order to change any parameter copy **.env** file with name **.env.local**.
+In order to change any parameter install [vagrant-env](https://github.com/gosuri/vagrant-env) plugin, copy **.env** file with name **.env.local**.
 Find the parameter you are looking for. uncomment by removing # infront.
 Finally, set its value.

 If you set **ACCESS_FROM_HOST** to true, you can add cluster to your host context using following command;